Pick one bridge

 | Kroger | Associate | Service and communication transfer | availability, reliability, customer service, department fit, and comfort with food or stocking tasks, nearby store, grocery experience, pickup pace, and fresh department interest, Front End, Grocery, Deli, Bakery, and Produce, and lift: 25-50 lbs depending on department, stand: full shift, and food safety: relevant for fresh departments | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

-| UPS | Package Handler | Service and communication transfer | attendance, physical stamina, safety, shift fit, and peak season reliability, preload availability, physical work comfort, reliable attendance, and interest in logistics, Preload, Sort, Loading, Unloading, and Driver Helper, and lift: 70 lbs in some package roles, stand: full shift, and pace: repetitive package movement | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |
+| UPS | Warehouse Worker | Service and communication transfer | attendance, physical stamina, safety, shift fit, and peak season reliability, preload availability, physical work comfort, reliable attendance, and interest in logistics, Preload, Sort, Loading, Unloading, and Driver Helper, and lift: 70 lbs in some package roles, stand: full shift, and pace: repetitive package movement | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

-| CVS Health | Store Associate | Service and communication transfer | accuracy, customer care, reliability, confidentiality awareness, and comfort with retail pace, customer care interest, accuracy, bilingual help, nearby store, and steady hours, Front Store, Pharmacy Technician, Beauty, Photo, and Inventory, and lift: 25-50 lbs depending on role, stand: full shift, and accuracy: high for pharmacy-adjacent work | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |
+| CVS Health | Store Associate | Service and communication transfer | accuracy, customer care, reliability, confidentiality awareness, and comfort with retail pace, customer care interest, accuracy, bilingual help, nearby store, and steady hours, Front Store, Pharmacy Technician, Shift Supervisor, Operations Manager, and Customer Care, and lift: 25-50 lbs depending on role, stand: full shift, and accuracy: high for pharmacy-adjacent work | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

-| Costco Wholesale | Employee | Service and communication transfer | member service, reliability, physical stamina, teamwork, and long-term fit, member service, steady retail work, warehouse pace, and department flexibility, Front End, Cart Crew, Stocker, Food Court, and Membership, and lift: 25-50 lbs depending on role, stand: full shift, and pace: high-volume warehouse retail | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |
+| Costco Wholesale | Employee | Service and communication transfer | member service, reliability, physical stamina, teamwork, and long-term fit, member service, steady retail work, warehouse pace, and department flexibility, Front End, Food Court, Membership, Stocking, and Distribution, and lift: 25-50 lbs depending on role, stand: full shift, and pace: high-volume warehouse retail | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

-| TJX Companies | Associate | Service and communication transfer | availability, reliability, customer service, comfort with changing merchandise, and teamwork, nearby store, flexible retail work, customer interaction, and merchandising interest, Sales Floor, Fitting Room, Front End, Backroom, and Merchandise Processing, and lift: 25-50 lbs depending on role, stand: full shift, and stocking: common | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |
+| TJX Companies | Retail Associate | Service and communication transfer | availability, reliability, customer service, comfort with changing merchandise, and teamwork, nearby store, flexible retail work, customer interaction, and merchandising interest, Sales Floor, Fitting Room, Front End, Backroom, and Merchandise Processing, and lift: 25-50 lbs depending on role, stand: full shift, and stocking: common | Show how past customer, client, guest, patient, teammate, or public-facing work maps to the new role's communication expectations. |

 | Lowe's | Associate | Project and structured-work transfer | availability, customer service, department fit, physical readiness, and DIY or home-improvement curiosity, learning home improvement, helping customers solve projects, department interest, and reliable schedule, Customer Service, Pro Services, Cashier, Receiver/Stocker, and Plumbing & Electrical, and lift: 25-50 lbs depending on role, stand: full shift, and ladder: relevant for some departments | Translate prior projects, school work, systems, analysis, documentation, or coordination into the role's tools, deadlines, and ownership signals. |